-(d) (1) Capital assets.
-For purposes of this section, the term capital asset means any property used in the operation of the campaign whose purchase price exceeded \$2000 when acquired by the committee.
-Property that must be valued as capital assets under this section includes, but is not limited to, office equipment, furniture, vehicles and fixtures acquired for use in the operation of the candidate's campaign, but does not include property defined as assets" under CFR "other 9004.9(d)(2).
+(d)(1) Capital assets.
+For purposes of this section, the term "capital asset" means any property used in the operation of the campaign whose purchase price exceeded \$2000 when acquired by the committee.
+Property that must be valued as capital assets under this section includes, but is not limited to, office equipment, furniture, vehicles and fixtures acquired for use in the operation of the candidate's campaign, but does not include property defined as "other assets'' under 11 CFR 9004.9(d)(2).
 A list of all capital assets shall be maintained by the committee in accordance with 11 CFR 9003.5(d)(1).
 The fair market value of capital assets may be considered to be the total original cost of such items when acquired less 40%, to account for depreciation, except that items acquired after the date of ineligibility must be valued at their fair market value on the date acquired.
-If the candidate wishes to claim a higher depreciation percentage for an item, he or she must list that capital asset on the statement separately and demonstrate, through documentation, the fair market value of each such asset.